Fresno Immigrant Rights Coalition: Responding to Trump's Victory and Fighting Back Against "Mass Deportation"

 “We can work to pass a sanctuary city ordinance in the city of Fresno.
 We didn't do that the last time Trump was in office.
 And that's something that we have an opportunity to do like other places in California.” -Sukaina Hussain

 According to the National Institute of Health, sanctuary cities in California include San Jose, Anaheim, Berkeley, Los Angeles, Sacramento, Long Beach, and Oakland.
-As of 2016 an estimated 191,601 people or 21.4% of the total population of Fresno County, are undocumented.
-Fresno should be on this list.
+In Fresno County, immigrants represented 21.4% of the 979,915 residents as of 2016.
+The unauthorized or undocumented population in Fresno County is estimated by the Migration Policy Institute to number approximately 85,000.

 To be a sanctuary city or county would create safety nets for immigrants through ordinances that welcome and benefit them.
 A major step would be the rejection of enforcing inhumane federal immigration laws that displace people from their homes and separate families.